GeorgeTegos/GeorgeTegos/README.md

 I'm a highly motivated software developer with passion for coding and a proficiency in Java, Python, and JavaScript.

-At July 2023 I Started my journy to became a software developer by joining the 16 week bootcamp at CodeClan.
+In July 2023 I started my journey to became a software developer by joining the 16-week professional software developer bootcamp at CodeClan.
-One month later (week 5) CodeClan went into liquidation (lucky us), thankfully with the help of instructors/ Staff members/ FanDuel/ CodeBase/ Scottish Gov we managed to continue our studies, now after 2 projects and week 12 we're learning about Java (which I loooooved since day 1).
+One month later (week 5) CodeClan went into liquidation (lucky us!), but thankfully with the help of our instructors/ Staff members/ FanDuel/ CodeBase/ Scottish Gov we managed to continue our studies.
+Now after 2 projects and on week 12 we're learning Java (which I loooooved since day 1).

-- 🌱 I'm currently doing my software developer bootcamp at CodeClan.
 - 💬 Ask me about my project/code, I am open to suggestions or improvemt tips.
 I always try to produce quality code.
 - 📫 How to reach me: https://www.linkedin.com/in/georgios-tegos/  -- george.tegos.22@gmail.com
 - ⚡ Fun fact: During my military duty back in Greece I received the speciality of Minesweeper 💣 👀